Customer Success Vs. Customer Support: A Detailed Explanation

 2. Scope of Customer Interaction

-The difference between customer success and customer support becomes apparent when we dive into their scope of interaction with the customer.
+The difference between customer success and customer service becomes apparent when we dive into their scope of interaction with the customer.

-In customer success, interactions go beyond immediate problem-solving.
-It’s about understanding the customer needs, long-term goals, their industry challenges and then tailoring guidance accordingly.
+In customer success, interactions goes beyond immediate problem-solving.
+It’s about understanding the customer’s long-term goals, their industry challenges and then tailoring guidance accordingly.
 The engagement is ongoing, ensuring that the customer is always aligned with the maximum potential of the product or service.

 For example, consider a business analytics platform.
 A customer success representative from the company might arrange quarterly reviews with a client.
 In these sessions, they’d discuss trends, offer insights on new features, or even give tailored advice on how the business can better leverage data.

-For instance, in the same business analytics platform example, if a client struggles with generating a specific report or faces a software bug, they’d get in touch with a customer support agent.
+For instance, in the same business analytics platform example, if a client struggles with generating a specific report or faces a software bug, they’d get in touch with customer support.
 The goal here is to address the immediate need, ensuring the client can swiftly get back to analyzing data in the way they want to.

 Recommended read:Understanding customer support and customer service